yuyawk/rules_build_error/README.md

 ### How to release

-When the admin user pushes a tag "X.Y.Z" (where X, Y and Z are non-negative integers), the CI job automatically cuts a release, uploads a tar ball and create a corresponding PR in [BCR](https://github.com/bazelbuild/bazel-central-registry).
+When the admin user pushes a tag "X.Y.Z" (where X, Y and Z are non-negative integers), the CI job automatically cuts a release, uploads a tar ball and creates a corresponding PR in [BCR](https://github.com/bazelbuild/bazel-central-registry).
 After the PR is approved and merged, the bazel module of `rules_build_error` becomes available.

 ## CI